-This course introduces a variety of topics, including the structure and function of the human body and the interaction of body systems for maintaining homeostasis.
-Students conduct laboratory investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem-solving.
-Note: This course can count as the fourth year of science for graduation requirements for students entering 9th grade in 2007-2008.

-Prerequisites: Biology and a second science credit required; a course from the Health Science career cluster recommended
+Course #: 08847 Credits: 1 PEIMS #: 13020600 Grades: 11-12 This course introduces a variety of topics, in and function of the human body and the in systems for maintaining homeostasis.
+Stude laboratory investigations, use scientific met investigations, and make informed decision thinking and scientific problem-solving.
+No count as the fourth year of science for grace for students entering 9th grade in 2007-2008 nteraction of body nts conduct hods during ns using critical te: This course can duation requirements Prerequisites: Biology and a second science credit required; a course from the Health Science career cluster recommended

-^{}Advanced CTE course
+Advanced CTE course

-Forensic Science (FORENSCI)
+Forensic Science (FORENSCI) Course #: 06431 PEIMS #: 13029500

 Forensic Science is a course that introduces students to the application of science to connect a violation of law to a specific criminal, criminal act, or behavior and victim.
 Students will learn terminology and procedures related to the search and examination of physical evidence in criminal cases as they are performed in a typical crime laboratory.
 Using scientific methods, students will collect and analyze evidence such as fingerprints, bodily fluids, hairs, fibers, paint, glass, and cartridge cases.
-Students will also learn the history and the legal aspects as they relate to each discipline of forensic science

-Prerequisite: Biology and Chemistry.
+Students will also learn the history and the legal aspects as they relate to each discipline of forensic science Prerequisite: Biology and Chemistry.
 Recommended prerequisite or corequisite: any Law, Public Safety, Corrections and Security career cluster course